ibm-cloud-docs/dns-svcs/cr-delete.md

 {: ui}

 You can delete your custom resolver in the console in two ways.

+To disable or delete a Custom Resolver, you must first remove the DNS Resolution Bindings.
+{: important}

 To delete a custom resolver from the custom resolver list view in the console, follow these steps: